SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/STL/ReadMe.txt

-This folder contains all the Stroika Library Foundation::Containers::Concrete source code.
+This folder contains all the Stroika Library Foundation::Containers::STL source code.

-	The Concrete modules are particular implementations of a high level container access pattern, such as using a B-Tree, or HashTable.
-Selectable here are also different thread locking patterns.
+	This is for utility code which directly supports use of STL containers.